jingwei87/ted/README.md

 After compiling, copy the `lib/*.a`, `config.json`, and `key/` folders to the `bin/` folder.

 To simplify the process, a quick build can be done through the script we provide.
-At the same time, the script will clear the compilation result of the original prototype at runtime (TED will be recompiled every time the script is used, and both leveldb and OpenSSL libraries are compiled only on first compilation)
+At the same time, the script will clear the compilation result of the original prototype at runtime (TED will be recompiled every time the script is used)

 ```shell
 chmod +x ./ShellScripts/systemBuild.sh
 ./ShellScripts/systemBuild.sh
 ```

-## Configure TED System Prototype
+### Configure TED System Prototype

-When using this prototype after compilation is complete, we provide concise setting options based on json.
+When using this prototype after compilation is complete, we provide concise setting options based on JSON.
 Various parameters of the system can be set in `bin/config.json` according to the attribute name.
 For the attributes, we make the following comments:

 ```json
 {